 We distinguish between open and closed data partnerships.
-This distinction is an analytical one and it reflects two ideal types (Doty & Glick, 1994) of collaborative agreements.
+This distinction is an analytical one and it reflects two idealized types (Doty & Glick, 1994) of collaborative agreements.
 It is therefore important to highlight that the underlying difference between open and closed data partnerships is based on a continuum.
-In practice, the openness of partnerships is less dichotomous and more nuanced, depending on how exactly partnerships behave with regard to the criteria that are outlined below.
-For instance, the Flowminder/WorldPop partnership follows an open model when it comes to data souring and the sharing of insights, but the collaboration itself is limited to an agreement between the University of Southampton and the Flowminder Foundation.
+In practice, the openness of partnerships is less dichotomous and more nuanced, depending on how exactly partnerships behave with regard to the criteria outlined below.
+To illustrate this we can look at the partnership between Swedish non-profit organisation Flowminder Foundation (Stiftelsen Flowminder) that was set up to leverage data science analytics for disaster response and development, and the WorldPop research program at the University of Southampton that has produced a high-resolution geospatial open dataset of world population in support of development agencies such as the Bill & Melinda Gates Foundation and the World Bank.
+The Flowminder-WorldPop partnership follows an open model when it comes to data sourcing and the sharing of insights; all the output data is to the largest possible extent openly available for download, but the collaboration itself is limited to a bilateral agreement between the University of Southampton and the Flowminder Foundation.
 We base our distinction between open and closed data partnerships on the more general discussion of open/closed data (see e.g., Janssen et al., 2012; Open Data Institute, 2013; Sa & Grieco, 2016).
 According to Dietrich et al. (2018), open data can be described as "data that can be freely used, re-used and redistributed by anyone - subject only, at most, to the requirement to attribute and share-alike."
 This definition emphasizes an ideal type of open data - that is, data that can be completely freely used and (re)distributed without any restrictions.
 However, the openness of data within partnerships is often restricted, also because such collaborative agreements do not reflect fully open systems in which no organizational boundaries would exist.